In this article, we will pit Fusion360 vs. Inventor for an ultimate comparison.

 These days, you can even simulate real-world conditions such as heat, drop-tests, and weight to see if the product will hold up.

 Let’s talk about which of these is better, generally speaking.
-I’ve done several of these articles comparing different CAD programs, and it often doesn’t make sense to say one is better than the other because they are usually for two various industries.
+I’ve done several of these articles comparing different CAD programs, and it often doesn’t make sense to say one is better than the other because they are usually for two different industries.

 This comparison is one of the rare instances in which I can say the winner in this comparison is absolutely Inventor!
 Inventor is the more refined of the two and has more capabilities.
-When judging based on criteria, Inventor is just bigger and beefier and has more freedom.
+When judging based on criteria, Inventor is just better and beefier and has more freedom.

 You could argue that since Fusion360 is more straightforward and less expensive, it is better for some people.
-However, if you are serious about 3D modeling, the shortcomings of Fusion 360 just won’t be worth the time savings or the “user-friendliness.”
+However, if you are serious about 3D modeling, the shortcomings of Fusion 360 just won’t be worth the time saved or the “user-friendliness.”

 As far as “user-friendliness” is concerned, don’t be deceived!
 You may think that it is better to go the route of a program with a more natural learning curve, but you need to reconsider.
 Any of these apps for 3D modeling and developing a product have a steep learning curve.
 If you’re new to 3D modeling, you need to invest in real training via either a live class or an online course from a website like Udemy or Lynda.